 The 14-day notice requirement

 Before a creditor can claim extrajudicial collection costs from a consumer, the consumer must first receive a written reminder (14-dagenbrief) after being in default.
 This notice must grant the consumer a payment term of at least 14 days (recent case law suggests 16 days) and must state the consequences of non-payment, including the exact amount of collection costs that will be due.
-Once this notice period has expired without payment, the collection costs are owed regardless of whether the claim has actually been handed over to a collection agency.
+Once this notice period has expired without payment, the collection costs are owed regardless of whether the claim has actually been handed over to a collection agency or a lawyer.